avaframe/AvaFrame/docs/moduleOut3Plot.rst

 Additionally, a plotting function for visualising probability maps is provided by :py:func:`out3Plot.statsPlots.plotProbMap`, where probability maps can be plotted including contour lines.
-An example on how these plotting function is used and an exemplary plot can be found in :ref:`moduleAna4Stats:probAna`.
+An example on how these plotting function is used and an exemplary plot can be found in :ref:`moduleAna4Stats:probAna - Probability maps`.